 “My kids consumed milk and eggs, but others didn’t have such luxury,” she said.

 Bola left finance to help the community and began giving eggs to every child she met with hopes that the animal protein would be a sort of preventative medicine.
+While the eggs provided good nutrition, this didn't seem like a sustainable solution to the problem.
 Then she met Paul Ilona, a cassava breeder at the International Institute of Tropical Agriculture, who told her they were exploring ways to make cassava more nutritious.

 In 2011, when HarvestPlus Nigeria began developing and disseminating vitamin A cassava (with Ilona at the helm), she joined the on-farm trials before the varieties became officially available for farmers—and decided to create the Senator Adeyemo Women Empowerment Cooperative (SAWEC) to propel the solution forward.
 Named after her husband, the concept is centered on a processing center at which local women develop skills that will improve their livelihoods and nutritional status.